-Left to right: Civil War veterans Silas S. Nichols (145th Ohio) and Frederick Worth (96th Illinois), photographed by teacher Lee Riley in May 1918.
+Civil War veterans Silas S. Nichols, 145th Ohio (left) and Frederick Worth, 96th Illinois (right), photographed by teacher Lee Riley in May 1918.
 The veterans are standing on the Townline School grounds at the northwest corner of Yorkhouse and Delany Road in Newport Township.
-(LCDM 2011.0.226)
+Dunn Museum 2011.0.226

 Under Colonel Henry C. Ashwell, the 145th Ohio immediately proceeded to Washington, D.C. where it performed garrison duty.
 In July 1864, when Confederate General Early threatened Washington, the Regiment was constantly under arms.
 It mustered out on August 23, 1864.